lauramariel/ncm-ops-lab/prismops_rightsize_lab/prismops_rightsize_lab.rst

 #.
 In **Prism Central**, select :fa:`bars` **> Dashboard** (if not already there).

 #.
 From the Dashboard, take a look at the VM Efficiency widget.
+It is possible it may not be in the same position as in the below screen capture.
 This widget gives a summary of inefficient VMs that Prism Pro’s X-FIT machine learning has detected in your environment.
 Click on the ‘View All Inefficeint VMs’ link at the bottom of the widget to take a closer look.

    .. figure:: images/ppro_58.png